streamer45/libalsacap/README.md

 # libalsacapture

-## A micro library for capturing raw audio from input devices (aka microphones) using ALSA
+## A micro library for capturing audio from input sound devices (aka microphones) using ALSA

 ### Build